-The government has produced a template for a Biodiversity Gain Plan and it is recommended that this is used by applicants as this creates a standardised structure to these documents and will aid efficient decision making.
+The government has produced a template for a Biodiversity Gain Plan, and it is recommended that this is used by applicants as this creates a standardised structure to these documents and will aid efficient decision making.
 Applicants are advised to ensure that the Biodiversity Gain Plan uses the latest available template at the time of submission.

-There is no application form for the submission of a biodiversity gain plan.
+There is no application form for the submission of a Biodiversity Gain Plan.

 The PPG (para.
-035) provides guidance on the content of the biodiversity gain plan (for phased development see para.
+035) provides guidance on the content of the Biodiversity Gain Plan (for phased development see para.
 058 and 060) which should be referred to before you submit.
-Please also see short guidance provided by Defra here.
+Please also see short guidance provided by Defra (see links in Part 12).

-The Biodiversity Gain Plan must relate to the development for which planning permission (outline or full) was granted.
-The content of the Biodiversity Gain Plan is mandated by 1990 Act and The Biodiversity Gain (Town and Country Planning) (Modifications and Amendments) (England) Regulations 2024.
+The content of the Biodiversity Gain Plan is mandated by 1990 Act and The Biodiversity Gain (Town and Country Planning)

+(Modifications and Amendments) (England) Regulations 2024.
 Please refer to these documents and the template.